jroller33/blackhat_python/README.md

 ## Description

-I've been using Python for a while, but now I'm learning how to it for pen testing and hacking.
+I've been using Python for a while, but now I'm learning how to use it for pen testing and hacking.
 Each folder in this repo is a separate project that covers a certain topic, and each folder has its own virtual environment.

 ## Setup

 This requires Kali Linux running inside a virtual machine.
-You'll need a hypervisor virtualization client also (like VMware, VirtualBox or Hyper-V).
+You'll also need a hypervisor virtualization client (like VMware, VirtualBox or Hyper-V).
 <br />
 On my computer (Windows 11 x64, v10.0.2) I followed these steps to setup the VM and Kali Linux: